guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 - [Hyperopt tutorial for Optimizing Neural Networks’ Hyperparameters](http://vooban.com/en/tips-articles-geek-stuff/hyperopt-tutorial-for-optimizing-neural-networks-hyperparameters/) - Learn to slay down hyperparameter spaces automatically rather than by hand.
 - [Estimating an Optimal Learning Rate For a Deep Neural Network](https://medium.com/@surmenok/estimating-optimal-learning-rate-for-a-deep-neural-network-ce32f2556ce0) - Clever trick to estimate an optimal learning rate prior any single full training.
  - [The Annotated Transformer](http://nlp.seas.harvard.edu/2018/04/03/attention.html) - Good for understanding the "Attention Is All You Need" (AIAYN) paper.
  - [The Illustrated Transformer](http://jalammar.github.io/illustrated-transformer/) - Also good for understanding the "Attention Is All You Need" (AIAYN) paper.
+ - [Improving Language Understanding with Unsupervised Learning](https://blog.openai.com/language-unsupervised/) - SOTA across many NLP tasks from unsupervised pretraining on huge corpus.
+ - [NLP's ImageNet moment has arrived](https://thegradient.pub/nlp-imagenet/) - All hail NLP's ImageNet moment.
+ - [The Illustrated BERT, ELMo, and co.
+(How NLP Cracked Transfer Learning)](https://jalammar.github.io/illustrated-bert/) - Understand the different approaches used for NLP's ImageNet moment.

 <a name="practical-resources" />

 ## Practical Resources